AimanCrafts/Dr-Fix/README.md

 # Dr. Fix

 **A smart home service management platform** — connecting homeowners in Dhaka with verified electricians, plumbers, cleaners, carpenters, painters, and AC technicians.
-Built for CSE‑3100 (Web Application Development with DevOps) at Ahsanullah University of Science and Technology.

 > Reliable help, dispatched to your door.